 Discussion

-Each day, people make new decisions, and it translated into their mobility behaviour to move from place to place, carrying out their motivated activities.
-Pandemic has been forced to adapt to the new normal in our daily lives, the ways of work-from-home setting and parents home-schooling during waves of infection and government-mandated stay-at-home orders, lockdowns and social distancing, and longer-term impacts likely to outlast the COVID-19 pandemic.
-People start to see a new way to restore the activities differently in their everyday lives, such as relying on the internet for shopping (Mouratidis & Papagiannakis, 2021).
+People make new daily decisions, which are rendered into their mobility behaviours, travelling between locations to carry out their daily activities.
+Pandemic has forced us to adapt to the new normal in our daily lives, the ways of working from home and homeschooling during waves of infection and government-mandated stay-at-home orders, lockdowns and social distancing, and longer-term impacts likely to outlast the COVID-19 pandemic.
+People have started to see new ways to restore activities differently in their everyday lives, such as relying on the internet for shopping (Mouratidis & Papagiannakis, 2021).
 However, on the one hand, people make journeys by walking or cycling to increase physical activity levels through active transport activity (Beck & Hensher, 2020).

-In this vein, we explored the change in mobility levels over time by using long-term mobile phone data spanning seven months.
-We demonstrated how mobility has evolved in a spatially uneven manner through time-series clustering analysis.
-The clusters grouped into similar trajectories of mobility reduction under the lockdown.
-In order to address uncertainty how geographical contexts influence mobility (Schwanen, 2018), this study was considered to compare the characteristics of mobility changes over time, and assessed the distinctive effects of socioeconomic and demographic factors between generated clusters.
-Whilst previous literature has highlighted monitoring the change in mobility levels as an early observation in the pandemic.
-We believe this is the first study that seeks to unfold the evolution of mobility levels in view of the prolonged pandemic, and uncover its existence explicitly linked to the socioeconomic and demographic factors.
+In this vein, we examined changes in mobility over time using long-term mobile phone data, and then we demonstrated different trajectories of mobility in a spatially uneven manner using time-series clustering analysis.
+We quantified similarities according to changes in mobility throughout the initial phases of the lockdown by the mobility metric.
+It allows us to demonstrate the distinctive effects of socioeconomic and demographic factors between generated clusters.
+Whilst previous literature has highlighted examining spatio-temporal mobility patterns as an early observation in the pandemic.
+We believe this is the first study that seeks to unfold trajectories of mobility in view of the prolonged pandemic, and uncover its existence explicitly linked to socioeconomic status.

-The results confirmed the reduction in mobility in the early stage of the pandemic, and the continuation of reductions following the national lockdown.
-However, when lockdown has lifted, mobility began to rise.
+The results confirmed mobility reductions in the early stage of the pandemic, and the continuation of reductions following the national lockdown.
+However, mobility began to rise when the lockdown lifted.
 People start to go back to normal life (Sun et al., 2020), and more people will want or need to move more with the support of warmer weather, tiredness of staying at home, and cost-of-living issues in a pandemic, recognised as Quarantine Fatigue (Zhao et al., 2020).
-Pan et al. (2020) observed that people tend to practice less social distancing immediately when they indicated decreasing the perceived risk of COVID-19.
+Pan et al. (2020) observed that people tend to practice less social distancing immediately when they indicated decreasing in the perceived risk of COVID-19.
 The evidence of post-lockdown mobility recovery appeared in line with England’s up-to-date general reopening of retail shops and public-facing businesses in the post-lockdown period (i.e., 15 June 2020).